 It is actually not that hard to find a good relationship if you are intentional.
 It may take time – it did for me, but once my focus changed from seeing “what if” to defining what was it made a world of difference.

+Do you think it’s hard to find a good relationship?
 Are you in the stage of dating right now?
 Don’t know what questions to ask of yourself/your date?
-Sign up for the email list and I’ll email you a guide to defining & discussing your values.